 PRICING & FEES:

-Dr. Dina is currently Out Of Network (Private Pay) in CA. Ask about receiving a Superbill for you to submit to your insurance.
+Dr. Dina is currently Out Of Network (Private Pay) in CA and NJ.
+Ask about receiving a Superbill for you to submit to your insurance.

 Private Pay Fees: